-- Given I can offer you my supervision, I will schedule a virutal ideation session for specifying a thesis topic and research contribution.
+- Given I can offer you my supervision, I will schedule a virtual ideation session for specifying a thesis topic and research contribution.

 - Given that you are interested in working on the specified thesis topic, please fill out this form (https://www.wiwi.uni-due.de/fileadmin/fileupload/WIWI/Studium-und-Lehre/PA-Dokumente/Antrag-BachelorMaster-Arbeit.pdf with Erstgutachter Prof. Dr. Reinhard Schütte) and send it to sekretariat.iis - at - icb.uni-due.de with CC: mohamed.kari - at - icb.uni-due.de.
 I will then add you to my Slack workspace for further communication.

-- At the same time, please create a GitHub repository for you Latex project and use the great udesoftec template, provided online by the SOFTEC Chair (https://www.ctan.org/pkg/udesoftec).
+- At the same time, please create an Overleaf (overleaf.com) account and project, and import the great udesoftec template, provided online by the SOFTEC Chair (https://www.ctan.org/pkg/udesoftec).
 If your thesis comprises a software prototype, please create an additional GitHub repository and setup the code project's scaffolding.

 - The administration will send you a due date for your thesis.
 Once you received your due date, please contact me through Slack.

-A thesis is a graded research endeavor.
-Therefore, I impose the following constraints for supervised theses:
+A thesis, project, or seminar is a graded research endeavor.
+Therefore, I impose the following constraints for supervised papers:

 - The thesis must be written in English.

 - The thesis must be formatted with Latex (see section "Bachelor and Master Theses", step 4)